Internals: Build and Cache

 Cache Locations

-npx ttsc cleanThe default cache is content-addressed and shared across projects on the same machine.
-It is not tied to a package manager layout: npm installs, pnpm virtual-store paths, and workspace packages share a binary whenever the source plugin, contributors, ttsc overlay, Go toolchain content, platform, and build environment produce the same cache key.
+npx ttsc clean --cache-dir /tmp/ttsc-cacheThe cache is content-addressed, so it is not tied to a package-manager layout: npm installs, pnpm virtual-store paths, and workspace packages share a binary whenever the source plugin, contributors, ttsc overlay, Go toolchain content, platform, and build environment produce the same cache key.

 ttsc updates a small last-used marker whenever a binary is reused.
-Once per day it opportunistically prunes default-cache entries unused for 30 days and trims the cache by least-recently-used order when the cache grows beyond the size budget.
+Once per day it opportunistically prunes default-cache entries unused for 30 days and trims the cache by least-recently-used order when it grows beyond the size budget.
 Explicit --cache-dir and TTSC_CACHE_DIR caches are not garbage-collected automatically because callers usually use them for CI or test isolation.

 Build environment